KIT-ISAS/pyRecEst/README.md

 # Usage

-Please refer to the test cases for usage examples
+Please refer to the test cases for usage examples.

 # Credits